 We provide a stimulating and supportive environment for our students.
 You'll receive individual attention and all the opportunities necessary to succeed with your studies.

 In our graduate program, approximately 45 graduate students are enrolled in the Ph.
 D. program, which has both pure and applied tracks, or the Master's program leading to the M.S. or M.A. degrees.
-Most students have assistantships and you'll have frequent opportunities to interact with faculty members outside of the strictly academic setting, such as the twice-weekly teas and the Fall Picnic.
-The Wyman L. Williams Room is the newly renovated lounge for faculty and grad students.
+Most students have assistantships and you'll have frequent opportunities to interact with faculty members outside of the strictly academic setting.
 Faculty-led problem sessions help students prepare for their qualifying exams.

 Beyond the Classroom